Year-Round Zesty Citrus Garden

 Back to Inflourish: Cebu Blog

 Different baranggays and households have their variations but the base vegetables in each munggos stew is similar.
-Whether its meatless tinunuang munggos or served with buwad bolinaw, baboy, with shrimp, there are vegetables that complete the dish.
+Whether it’s meatless tinunuang munggos or served with buwad bolinaw, baboy, with shrimp, there are vegetables that complete the dish.
 The added vegetables are usually:

 Photo 1.
 Vegetables added to Munggo dishes: (clockwise from top left) ampalaya, kamatis, spinach, alugbati, kamunggay